playgrdstar/distributional_tests/README.md

-# Primer on Linear Regression
+# Testing Distributions

-Primer on linear regression with statsmodels and scikit-learn
+Simple introduction on how to check the shapes of distributions and why it matters